跪拜 Guibai

 向新出发叭 1 likes

 This VS Code extension is quite thoughtfully made.
-The deployment flow of 'back up old code → extract to temp directory → full replacement' is designed very solidly, effectively preventing the problem of the live site being left in a 'half-broken' state due to deployment interruption.
+The deployment flow of 'backup old code → extract to temp directory → full replacement' is designed very solidly, effectively avoiding the 'half-broken' online state caused by deployment interruptions.
 A few small suggestions for reference: 1.
-Currently it only supports password login.
-It would be better if SSH key authentication could be added later, since using password login in a production environment carries higher security risks.
-2. If it could automatically trigger a simple health check after deployment (like curling the homepage to check the return code), it would be even more complete.
-I've used similar tools for frontend project deployment before, and deployment efficiency really improves a lot.
-But one thing to keep in mind: after deployment, it's best to check if there are any abnormal fluctuations in live performance metrics, like page load time, JS error rate, etc. We had a deployment once where the first screen time suddenly increased by 2 seconds, and later found out it was because the build configuration changed, causing unreasonable chunk splitting.
+Currently only password login is supported.
+Adding SSH key authentication later would be better, since using password login in production environments carries higher security risks.
+2. It would be more complete if a simple health check could be automatically triggered after deployment completes (like curling the homepage to check the response code).
+I've used similar tools for frontend project deployments before, and deployment efficiency really improves a lot.
+But one thing to note: after deployment, it's best to pay attention to whether online performance metrics have any abnormal fluctuations, like page load time, JS error rate, etc. We once had a deployment where the first screen time suddenly increased by 2 seconds, and later found it was because the build configuration changed, causing unreasonable chunk splitting.
 If you use performance monitoring tools (like APM-type ones), keeping an eye on the dashboard data after deployment will give you peace of mind.
-Just personal experience, for reference~
+Personal experience, for reference only~

 See top comments, translated →